 Many people regularly enjoy fried GREEN tomatoes but after you try some fried RED tomatoes I am confident that they will soon become your favorite too.

 The taste of summer with a delicious golden crust.
 Your friends and family will love them too.
 Simple and easy, they can be served as an appetizer, a side dish or just as a snack.

 The end result is amazing, dare I say spectacular!
-A wonderful way to enjoy tomatoes especially the next day, reheated in the oven.
+A wonderful way to enjoy tomatoes, especially the next day once they’re reheated in the oven.

 Crispy Fried Red Tomatoes Video